 She went on to share stories about her life and how at the age of 50 she was suddenly a widow with an 11 year old daughter to raise.
 Prior to the loss of her husband, she had stayed home to raise her other 4 children.
 In a freak accident, her husband was electrocuted a few years prior to his death and this prompted Dollie to go back to school to become a teacher.
 She confirmed that was one of the best decisions she ever made because it gave her a means to support herself when her husband passed.
 She never complained and said she just “had to do what I had to do.”
 She taught full-time for many years and upon retirement, continued to substitute teach until she was 80.
 At one point, she proceeded to list off the names of her children and grand children and great grandchildren, along with many of their accomplishments.
 She, indeed, was/is a very proud grandmother.

-Dollie lives in Buhl, Idaho and still drives to do her grocery shopping, hair appt., etc. She lived alone for many years, but now enjoys the company of a niece who lives with her while she is going to school.
+Dollie lives in Buhl, Idaho and still drives to do her grocery shopping, hair appt., etc. She lived alone for many years, but now enjoys the company of her granddaughter, Sarah, who is also a teacher.

 Dollie was accompanied by her daughter, Debbie, who she taught to sew.
 They share a passion for quilting and learning new things.
 It was so much fun to see them work together and talk through the construction of their block as I reviewed the step-by-step paper piecing process with them.